 These disciplines seek to understand the structure, culture and functioning of modern society, as well as changes that have occurred through social, cultural, historical, economic and political processes.

-Courses that can be used towards the social science major are offered by the departments of economics, environmental science and geography, history, political science, psychology and sociology and anthropology.
+Courses that can be used towards the social science major are offered by the departments of economics (College of Arts and Sciences), environmental science and geography, history, political science, psychology and sociology and anthropology.
 With prior approval, select offerings in other departments and programs may also be included.